TREATMENT TIME: 3-5 HOURS

-After removing excess breast tissue, fat and skin, the nipple and areola are shifted up.
+The surgeon makes the incisions and removes the excess breast tissue, fat and skin.
+After this, the nipple and areola are shifted up.
 Skin above the nipple is brought down and together to reshape the breast.
 If you have fatty breasts, need a minor-to-moderate reduction, and do not need to correct sagging, a breast liposuction may be right for you.

 All surgical procedures have some degree of risk.
 Fortunately, significant complications from a breast reduction are infrequent.